A peer-grief support group designed specifically for youth in foster care.

 L.Y.G.H.T.
 FAQs

 Can’t find answers to your questions?
 We’re here to help.
-Contact Julia Dressler at schedule@projectlemonadepdx.org
+Contact Kelly Saavedra at kelly@projectlemonadepdx.org